TechCohort14/TA300-Testing-Automation/03_Standups.md

 # Stand Up Meetings

 You will have a stand up meeting on coding days.
+Waht are stand up meetings?
+Glad you asked, please find more details [here](https://geekbot.com/blog/daily-standup-meeting/).
+PLease read and come back.

 Stand up meetings will not take longer than 10 minutes (can take between 10-15).
 These meetings are meant for the team to touch base and answer three keys questions:

 - What did I work on yesterday?
 - What am I working on today?
 - What issues are blocking me?

-We want to make sure that the work continues to move forward.
+We want to make sure that work continues to move forward and there is communication within the team.
+The day and time will be assigned by the project manager.
+You are expected to attend each meeting and actively participate.